dapr/docs/howto/create-grpc-app/Readme.md

 	}, nil
 }

-// Dapper will call this method to get the list of bindings the app will get invoked by.
+// Dapr will call this method to get the list of bindings the app will get invoked by.
 In this example, we are telling Dapr
 // To invoke our app with a binding named storage func (s *server) GetBindingsSubscriptions(ctx context.Context, in *empty.Empty) (*pb.GetBindingsSubscriptionsEnvelope, error) {
 	return &pb.GetBindingsSubscriptionsEnvelope{